-As per the Government of Alberta guidelines, Albertans are prohibited from attending public recreational facilities including Community Centers.
-The PBP Community Center is closed for all events and will remain so until we are advised otherwise.
+As per the Government of Alberta guidelines, Albertans are now allowed to use Community Centers with restrictions.
+The PBP Community Center is currently not planning any events, but is accepting requests for rentals with restrictions.
+All groups must maintain physical distance when using our facility and this remains in effect until we are advised otherwise.
 We have take this step to help limit the spread of the Covid-19.
 We will attempt to keep you updated through our website, email, Facebook & Instagram pages and our Twitter account.
 Our top priority is the health and safety of our community.
 We must do our part to flatten the curve and give our health care system the best chance to respond to the rapid spread of the virus.

 Now more than ever, being neighhourly, is incredibly important, please check in with your neighbours in a safe "socially distant" manner and help out if you can.
 Luckily, we have so many electronic tools (plus the phone) to stay connected with friends and family.
 Make sure you use them to help with the isolation.
 Please contact your community association if there is anything we can do to help.
 We are very grateful for our community and we know that concerned residents are willing to help other residents as needed.
 In the meantime, remember to keep your hands clean and stay positive.